Skip to main content

 John Kelly

-Deputy Minister of the Ministry of Agriculture, Food and Rural Affairs (OMAFRA)
+Deputy Minister, Ministry of Agriculture, Food and Agribusiness

 Government of Ontario